shayaantx/strict-json/README.md

 A JSON parsing library that does one thing, and does it okay.

 Create your own simple, unannotated, php classes and have StrictJson turn JSON into your models.
-If the JSON doesn't have all the required properties, StrictJson will throw an exception, so if it returns successfully, you know your model is completely instantiated.
+If the JSON doesn't have all the required properties or if the values don't match the types in your constructor, StrictJson will throw an exception, so if it returns successfully, you know your model is completely instantiated with the correct types.

 Requires PHP 7.2+